FunkFrog/ShareSuite/DetailedFeatures.md

 # [Item Sharing](#item-sharing)
 - Any items anyone pick up are given to all living members of your party.
     - By default, lunar items and items that provide bonuses for all members of the party are not shared.
 - Items are given directly to everyone but the one who picked the item up, but we're working on changing that.
-Pick-up notifications for everyone are on their way.
+Pick-up banners for everyone are on their way.
 - Dead members don't recieve the item, but you can easily change this with the `DeadPlayersGetItems` setting.

 # [3D Printer/Cauldron Compatibility](#3d-printer-cauldron-compatibility)